Basics of DUI

 With the festive season is coming, increasing police surveillance to drivers under the influence comes to the fore.
 Intoxicated drivers during the holidays pose major risks to all other drivers.
 Section 23152 (a) (b) of the California Vehicle Code is the basis for the prosecution of drunk drivers.
 The two subsections dealing with driving a vehicle under the influence of drugs and / or alcohol and driving a vehicle with an alcohol content of .08 or higher blood, driving under the influence (DUI for short) is a “wobbler” in the state of California.

 What this means is that depending on the circumstances of the offense for DUI this may be filed as a felony or a misdemeanor.
+The services of a lawyer would be highly recommended, if you find yourself in either situation.
 The difference generally depends on injuries to third parties and / or property damage.
 The first DUI conviction is a fine of $ 395 is multiplied by 4-5 times by various costs associated with the fine itself.
 These costs cover funds for restitution to victims, education funds, etc. DUI-AD

 As a result, sentences of the first conviction for DUI can be quite severe and should not be monades.
 Jail time for a DUI defendant is 48 hours.
 You’ll get “credit” for as long as he was imprisoned after being arrested during this period.
 In addition to the fine, you will be placed on probation for three years.
 This means that you will not be monitored during this trial period.
 But if you are stopped within three years from the date of conviction, apart from the charges of crime, you could face a violation of his probation which would result in higher fines, jail time, etc.